 - 4.4.1.
-Compliance with the lead, and sulfur dioxide emissions limitations established for the Hogged Fuel Boiler B1 (E5) and the particulate matter, sulfur dioxide and VOC emissions limitations established for the Natural Gas Boiler B2 (E6) shall be demonstrated as follows: - a.
+Compliance with the lead and sulfur dioxide emissions limitations established for the Hogged Fuel Boiler B1 (E5) and the particulate matter, sulfur dioxide and VOC emissions limitations established for the Natural Gas Boiler B2 (E6) shall be demonstrated as follows: - a.
 Demonstrate that wood was used as the only fuel in the Hogged Fuel Boiler B1 (E5). - b.
 Demonstrate that natural gas was used as the only fuel in the Natural Gas Boiler B2 (E6). - c.
-Continual compliance with the particulate matter, sulfur dioxide and VOC emission limitations for the Natural Gas Boiler B2 (E6) shall be demonstrated by maintaining records required in 4.4.2.a.
+Continual compliance with the particulate matter, sulfur dioxide, and VOC emission limitations for the Natural Gas Boiler B2 (E6) shall be demonstrated by maintaining records required in 4.4.2.a.

 - 4.4.2.
-Records of the operating schedule, and the quality and quantity of fuel burned in each fuel burning unit shall be maintained as specified below: - a.
+Records of the operating schedule and the quality and quantity of fuel burned in each fuel burning unit shall be maintained as specified below: - a.
 For fuel burning unit(s) which burn only pipeline quality natural gas, such records shall include, but not be limited to, the date and time of start-up and shutdown, and the quantity of fuel consumed on a monthly basis.
-(E6). - b.
+(E6) - b.
 For fuel burning unit(s) which burn only wood, such records shall include, but not be limited to, the date and time of start-up and shutdown, the quantity of fuel consumed on a daily basis and a quarterly ash and BTU analysis.
-(E5).
+(E5)

-[45CSR§2-8.3.c., 45CSR§2A-7.1., 40 CFR §60.48c(g), 45CSR16]
+[45CSR§2-8.3.3.; 45CSR§2A-7.1.; 45CSR16; 40 CFR §60.48c(g)]

-4.4.3.
-In order to determine compliance with the annual heat input limit of 4.1.13, the permittee shall keep monthly records of the total heat input to boiler B1.

-4.4.4.
-In order to determine compliance with the annual heat input limit of 4.1.14, the permittee shall keep monthly records of the total heat input to boiler B2.

-- 4.4.5.
-The permittee must comply with the following recordkeeping requirements from 40CFR63, Subpart JJJJJJ: - a.
-You must maintain the records specified in paragraphs (a)(1) through (7) of this section. - 1.
-As required in 40CFR§63.10(b)(2)(xiv), you must keep a copy of each notification and report that you submitted to comply with this subpart and all documentation supporting any Initial Notification or Notification of Compliance Status that you submitted. - 2.
-You must keep records to document conformance with the work practices, emission reduction measures, and management practices required by 40CFR§63.11214 and 40CFR§63.11223 as specified in paragraphs (a)(2)(i) through (vi) of this section.
+- 4.4.3.
+In order to determine compliance with the annual heat input limit of 4.1.13., the permittee shall keep monthly records of the total heat input to boiler B1.
+[45CSR13 Permit R13-2192 §4.3.10.] - 4.4.4.
+In order to determine compliance with the annual heat input limit of 4.1.14., the permittee shall keep monthly records of the total heat input to boiler B2.
+[45CSR13 Permit R13-2192 §4.3.11.] - 4.4.5.
+The permittee must comply with the following recordkeeping requirements from 40 CFR 63, Subpart JJJJJJ: - a.
+The permittee must maintain the records specified in paragraphs a.1. through 4. of this section. - 1.
+As required in 40 CFR §63.10(b)(2)(xiv), the permittee must keep a copy of each notification and report submitted to comply with Subpart JJJJJJ and all documentation supporting any Initial Notification or Notification of Compliance Status submitted.